 The primary goals and objectives of the safety committee are:

-Provide assistance to the Dean/Director in fulfulling college/department-level health and safety responsibilities.
+Provide assistance to the Executive Director in fulfulling Garden-level health and safety responsibilities.

-Provide peer-to-peer safety consultation and review of existing or proposed operations with respect to health and safety and compliance with University policies .
+Provide peer-to-peer safety consultation and review of existing or proposed safety guidelines with respect to health and safety and compliance with University policies and to recommend improvements in workplace health and safety.

-Serve as the primary point-of-contact/liaison with Environmental Health and Safety to facilitate implementation of campus-wide health and safety requirements at the college/department level.
+Serve as the primary point-of-contact/liaison with Environmental Health and Safety to facilitate implementation of campus-wide health and safety requirements at the department level.
 Also provide a primary and alternate contact for campus Emergency Management.

-Provide a local mechanism for faculty, staff, and students to raise health and safety issues and concerns.
+Provide a local mechanism for staff and volunteers to raise health and safety issues and concerns.

-Involve employees and students in achieving a safe, healthy workplace; educate managers, supervisors, employees, and students through awareness and training activities that they are primarily responsible for the prevention of workplace incidents.
+Involve staff and volunteers in achieving a safe, healthy workplace; educate staff and volunteers through awareness and training activities that they are primarily responsible for the prevention of workplace incidents.

-Promptly review all safety-related incidents, injuries, and illnesses within the college/department, in ccordination with EHS.
+Review all safety-related incidents, injuries, and illnesses within the department, in coordination with EHS.

-Conduct periodic peer-to-peer workplace/laboratory inspections, identify hazards, recommend methods for eliminating or controlling the hazards, and assist college PIs and laboratories in implementing effective corrective actions for identified deficiencies.
+Facilitate periodic peer-to-peer garden and building inspections to identify hazards, and recommend methods for eliminating or controlling the hazards.

-Participate with EHS in conducting laboratory inspections and verifying corrective actions

-Evaluate workplace health and safety processes and recommend improvements..
+Forward committee recommendations and EHS communications to respective Garden directors for implementation.

+Schedule annual safety trainings for staff, and volulnteers as applicable, and communicate the same to all Garden departments.

-The safety committee works closely with Environmental Health and Safety in implementing health and safety requirements within the college, facilitating peer-to-peer safety inspections, and ensuring effective corrective actions.
+The safety committee works closely with Environmental Health and Safety in communicating health and safety guidelines with Garden staff, facilitating peer-to-peer safety inspections, and recommending corrective actions to the respective department director.

 COMMITTEE MEMBERSHIP/STRUCTURE

-The safety committee is intended to be representative of all departments and personnel, and consists of the following members appointed by the Dean:
+The safety committee will include a representative of various Garden departments and personnel, minimally consisting of the following members:

-A management (Dean’s office) representative, should be on the committee.
-This should be a non-voting member of the committee whose purpose is to facilitate provision of needed resources for the committee and provide a direct link to the Dean/Director for support of safety committee initiatives.

-Building manager(s)

-X staff representatives

-X faculty members representing the following departments (if departmental safety committee’s exist within the College the chair of the departmental safety committee should represent their Department on the College safety committee):

-Dept. A

-Dept. B

-…

-X graduate students
+Representative from Horticulture.

+Representative from Visitor Services

+Representative from Programs

 EHS representative (non-voting)

-Participants will serve a 2/3 year term and must be nominated again in order to continue service on the safety committee.
-Members cannot serve more than 2/3 consecutive terms.
+Participants will serve a 2/3 year term and must be nominated/designated in order to serve on the safety committee.

-The committee chair will be appointed by the Dean/Director for a 2/3 year term and can be re-appointed for an additional one-year term.
+The committee chair will be appointed by the Executive Director for a 2/3 year term and can be re-appointed for an additional one-year term.

-The committee is expected to meet monthly/quarterly.
+The committee is expected to meet bi-monthly.

 ROLES AND RESPONSIBILITIES

-Committee Members: Committee members will be expected to spend sufficient time each month to conduct safety committee related activities.
-Activities will include:
+Committee Members: Committee members will be expected to spend sufficient time each month to conduct safety committee related activities, including:

 Attend committee meetings.

-Meet as often as necessary to complete work on committee projects.
+Meet as often as necessary to complete work on committee goals and priorities.

-Participate in peer-to-peer laboratory inspections.
+Participate in, assign, review peer-to-peer garden and building inspections.

-Keep the discussioncommittee meetings focus on safety and health issues.
+Ensure committee meetings focus on safety and health issues.

 Consider each proposal carefully, no matter how trivial it may seem and allow enough time for full consideration.